 Nature is straight-up being dodgy right now!
 Is spring on its way or what?
 Ha!
-Seriously though, your patience might be faltering and you may even start to feel a bit agitated and edgy.
+Seriously though, your patience might falter, and you may even start to feel agitated and edgy.

 Take a moment to reflect on what people in ancient times had to contend with during this season.
-They’d spent so much time storing their food and supplies and were slowly watching them dwindle.
+They spent so much time storing their food and supplies and slowly watched them dwindle.
 Will they make it through the last of the cold winter days that lay ahead?

 However, it’s so much more than literal snow.
 February’s Snow Moon symbolizes change, hope, creativity, and growth.
 That’s the spiritual meaning of the Snow Moon!

-However, growth is not always comfortable or easy.
-Figure out ways you can relax and just surrender to this transitional season.
+Remember, growth during the Snow Moon isn’t always comfortable or easy.
+Figure out ways you can relax and surrender to this transitional season.
 How can you clear out the unnecessary to make room for the meaningful?

-During this time we start to move past the goal-setting stage and into realistic planning stages.
+During this time, we start to move past the goal-setting stage and into the realistic planning stages.
 How are you going to make your intentions come to fruition?
 Direct your magical intentions on rituals this month focused on new habits, goals, and plans for the future.